 Those hurdles and gates don’t release any dopamine.
 They are a grind for the brain to work though.
 They create mental pain to try and influence and persuade others to see your point of view.

-And the most important lesson of all …
+And the most important of our innovation lessons?

 In most businesses, the team who work on an innovation project are put together based on their functional expertise and knowledge.
 They’re picked based on what they know.